 The assessments, conducted every six months for four years, showed the following:

-- low stress equaled more charitable explanations by spouses for each other’s negative shortcomings
+- low stress equalled more charitable explanations by spouses for each other’s negative shortcomings

-- high stress equaled an inability to provide charitable explanations even though the person did so during low stress times.
+- high stress equalled an inability to provide charitable explanations even though the person did so during low-stress times.

 “Enduring vulnerabilities” have a lot to do with how we explain the behavior of other people.
 Vulnerabilities include cognitive styles, personality traits, and childhood experiences.
 These combine with various stressful encounters (work, money worries, health issues, etc.) and inform our explanations.